-Susan Matelich is a philanthropist and devoted volunteer at many organizations.
-She is a regular, active crew-member and Board Treasurer of her local Volunteer Ambulance Corps and she holds New York State, National Registry EMT and Wilderness EMT certifications.
-Susan and her husband, George, are also dedicated to aiding first-generation college and graduate students, and have established undergraduate scholarships at the University of Puget Sound and Vanderbilt University, as well as an important fund for fellowships at the Stanford Graduate School of Business.
-In 2008, Susan joined the board of American Prairie Reserve, a privately funded organization working to build America’s largest grassland public park, and currently serves on the Governance Committee and is the Chair of the Safety Committee.
-In the fall of 2015, Susan joined the Board of Trustees of the New York Botanical Garden and currently serves on their Budget Committee.
-Born in Alberta, Canada, Susan moved to New York and earned a BS in Marketing, cum laude, from New York University’s Stern School of Business, and enjoyed a successful 15-year career as a commercial fashion model and spokesperson.
-Susan and George currently reside in Larchmont, New York, when they are not fly-fishing with their three adult children in Montana.
+Susan Matelich is a philanthropist, gardener, and volunteer.
+She is a CPR instructor, a crewmember and Treasurer of her local Volunteer Ambulance Corps, holding NY State, National Registry EMT certifications with wilderness training.
+Susan and her husband George are dedicated to aiding first-generation college and graduate students with scholarships at several universities.
+In 2008, Susan joined the board of American Prairie Reserve, and currently serves on the Governance Committee and is the Chair of the Safety Committee.
+In the fall of 2015, Susan joined the Board of Trustees of the New York Botanical Garden and serves on their Finance Committee.
+Born in Alberta, Canada, Susan moved to New York and earned a BS in Marketing, cum laude, from NYU’s Stern School of Business, and enjoyed a career as a commercial fashion model and spokesperson.
+Susan currently resides in Larchmont, New York, when not fly-fishing with her husband and three adult children and son-in-law in Montana.

 Lore Harp McGovern